 Christine Walley is Professor of Anthropology at MIT.
 She received a Ph.D. in anthropology from New York University in 1999.
 Her first ethnography Rough Waters: Nature and Development in an East African Marine Park (Princeton University Press, 2004) explored environmental conflict in rural Tanzania.
-The Exit Zero Project has used family stories from the former steel mill region of Southeast Chicago to examine the long-term impact of deindustrialization in the United States.
+The Exit Zero Project used family stories from the former steel mill region of Southeast Chicago to examine the long-term impact of deindustrialization in the United States.
 It includes an award-winning book with University of Chicago Press (2013), as well as a documentary film made with director Chris Boebel (2017).
-Chris Walley and Chris Boebel are currently collaborating with the Southeast Chicago Historical Museum and web designer and artist Jeff Soyk to create an interactive archive and storytelling website.
+Chris Walley and Chris Boebel have also collaborated with the Southeast Chicago Historical Museum and web designer and artist Jeff Soyk to create an interactive archive and storytelling website sechicagohistory.org.
 The website uses objects that Southeast Chicago residents saved and the stories they told about them to explore the transformation of what it means to be “working class” in the United States.
-The website launches in Fall 2021 at sechicagohistory.org with additional storylines to follow.
 Walley is also working on a book based on this material tentatively titled, Notes from a ‘Paraindustrial’ Age.

 Exit Zero Project